Contact Sales

 Be more energy efficient

 When you’re working in hospitality, you’re likely to be surrounded by appliances that will run throughout the day.
+Here’s how to reduce your consumption and cut costs:

-Energy management systems monitor, control and optimise your usage to save both money and energy.
-By providing insights into your energy usage, an EMS can help you identify areas to cut costs and reduce unnecessary output - whether that be through singling out specific pieces of equipment or highlighting times when energy could be conserved.
-By conserving energy and being strategic with its use, your hospitality venues will quickly be able to shrink their carbon footprints and lower their operational costs.
+• Reduce waste and lower costs - By providing insights into your energy usage, an EMS can help you identify areas to cut costs and reduce unnecessary output - whether that be through singling out specific pieces of equipment or highlighting times when energy could be conserved.

-Another brilliant feature of an EMS is that it can also allow for direct control over your various appliances.
+• Remote control and flexibility - Another brilliant feature of an EMS is that it can also allow for direct control over your various appliances.
 No matter where you are, you can look over your various sites and make the necessary changes.

-Optimising your energy use will also lead to more comfortable environments, meaning more productive staff and more satisfied customers.
+• Improve working conditions - Optimising your energy use will also lead to more comfortable environments, meaning more productive staff and more satisfied customers.

-Alongside this, you should also consider finding energy-efficient alternatives.
+• Switch to energy-efficient alternatives - Alongside this, you should also consider finding energy-efficient alternatives.
 Effective insulation will cut heating costs dramatically and reduce your operational costs.
 While multi-function systems, such as a restaurant EPoS remove the need to power multiple systems by replacing them with one singular, adaptable unit.

 Explore renewable energy solutions